 A devastating storm in 1969 destroyed the thatched roof, a major earthquake in 1985 made one building almost collapse, and the drought in 2018 put an end to our two majestic cherry trees.
 Even nature claims its part of history.

 A PLACE WITH AN ANIMAL SOUL

 In the past, farmers would live with their animals under the same roof.
 We were told that our Countryhouse was once evenly divided into two separate family homes, each one sharing a wall with their pigsty.
 A historic book from 1943 counted 2 horses, 7 cows, 4 calves, 2 pigs, 12 piglets, and 45-50 chickens.
 Even after the farm became a holiday home, the merchant kept chickens.
 The family still remembers dad’s angry rooster that regularly scared away his Danish lady.
 Before Marianne and Michael took over, the premises housed a horse farm with up to six riding horses.
-Today our two cats stand for all the farm life, but we keep dreaming of welcoming more animals over time.
+Today our two cats stand together with Queen Regina’s bee colony, representing all of farm life, but we keep dreaming of welcoming more animals over time.